 Do you just play board games?

-We play all sorts; board games, card games, dice games, war games, miniature games.
-The common collective term is either board game or tabletop games.
+We play all sorts; board games, card games, dice games, war games, miniature games and role play games.
+The common collective term is tabletop games.

 What games do you play?

-The groups in Hereford play a variety of games with each club having a preference towards a particular style.
+The various game groups in Hereford play a variety of games with each club having a preference towards a particular style.

 On our public days we tend to play shorter games so we can mix groups and play with more different people.